Corporation and Governance Information | Nescot

 Vice Chair: Nick Vaughan-Barratt LVO joined the Corporation in 2020.
 Nick is a BAFTA-winning TV producer, director and executive, latterly specialising in major live events.
 He was the creative leader and executive producer of the BBC’s Children in Need appeal shows for over a decade and head of the BBC’s events department responsible for many royal documentaries and covering countless royal, military and global music events, as well as producing The Queen’s Christmas Broadcast on a number of occasions.
 Nick is presently a consultant on ethics and impartiality for a global environmental consultancy and undertakes occasional mentoring of media students at Nescot.
 He is a member of the Curriculum & Quality Committee and chair of the Senior Staff Performance and Remuneration Committee.

 Simon Enoch joined Nescot governing body in November 2018.
 A solicitor by background, Simon has significant executive-level experience in major international businesses in retail, property and software sectors across the UK, Europe, Australia, Japan and the US.
 Specialisms include mergers and acquisitions, corporate finance and governance.
 He has operated as a non-executive director of a UK public company, a UK defined benefit pension scheme and a charity.
 Simon believes in young people and wants to use his knowledge and skills to support the College.
-Simon is the Chair of Audit Committee of the Corporation.
+Simon is Chair of the Audit & Risk Committee of the Corporation.

 Martin Butterfield joined the Corporation Board in May 2021 and is a member of the Finance & General Purposes Committee.
 Martin is a Nescot alumnus, who studied Chemistry and Physical Sciences, before embarking on a long career as a product specialist for power and water industries, providing sales and technical support for analytical equipment.
 He has worked for various companies and has been with Hach Lange Ltd since July 2010 as a Senior Sales Consultant and, more recently, as Application Development Manager.